New England College of Business and Finance: NECB Online

 In 2002, NECF selected the Alfred P. Sloan Foundation as a partner to deliver their degree programs online.
 The first online degree programs were delivered through NECFOnline.

 In 2004, UC Berkeley adopted NECF's finance curriculum to include in their post-baccalaureate level online certificate program for college graduates in banking and investment management sectors.
 The "Accelerated Program in Financial Services" was launched in April 2004.
 UC Berkeley credits were transferred into master's programs at prominent NECF partner colleges.

 In 2008, NECF changed its name to New England College of Business and Finance and was also granted degree elevation authority.
 In 2009, NECB introduced its Bachelor of Science in Business Administration (BSBA), a Master of Science in finance (MSF), and the nation's first Master of Science in Business Ethics and Compliance (MBEC).

 In 2010, NECB began working with Banker's Academy to develop enhanced educational opportunities and degree completion options to students.
 Courses taken through Banker's Academy may transfer as credit to one of NECB's online degree programs, including: Bachelor's degrees focused in marketing, management, business administration, banking and finance, or accounting.

 In 2011, New England College of Business introduced its Master of Business Administration (MBA) program.
 Since 2011, the college has introduced two additional graduate programs: Master of Human Resource Management (MHRM) and Master of Healthcare Management (MHM).
 Two additional undergraduate programs have also begun during that time period: Bachelor of Science in Digital Marketing (BSDM) and Bachelor of Science in International Business (BSIB).

 Academics

 Accreditation

-New England College of Business (NECB) is accredited by the New England Commission of Higher Education and approved by the Massachusetts Department of Higher Education.
+New England College of Business (NECB) was accredited by the New England Commission of Higher Education and approved by the Massachusetts Department of Higher Education.

 Undergraduate programs

-The school offers an Associate degree in business and a Bachelor of Science degree in three different business-related programs.
+The school offered an Associate degree in business and a Bachelor of Science degree in three different business-related programs.

 Graduate programs

-The school offers five master's degree programs and accepts admission applications throughout the year.
-All coursework is delivered via an instructional model that integrates video lectures, audio feedback and peer interaction.
-Students have access to professors and practitioners, as well as library resources.
-The NECB technology platform allows students to work on or offline with access to all course materials.
+The school offered five master's degree programs and accepted admission applications throughout the year.
+All coursework was delivered via an instructional model that integrated video lectures, audio feedback and peer interaction.
+Students had access to professors and practitioners, as well as library resources.
+The NECB technology platform allowed students to work on or offline with access to all course materials.